It’s totally normal to feel nervous about taking your very first Aerial Yoga for beginners class.

 As mentioned above, there are different styles of Aerial Yoga, and these styles can vary greatly.
 Some hammocks are simple slings without any frills.

-Some are more comprehensive called Yoga Trapeze, which have additional elements such as handles with multiple padded grips and adjustment straps giving you a wider range of postures and support.
+Some are more comprehensive called a Yoga Swing, which have additional elements such as handles with multiple padded grips and adjustment straps giving you a wider range of postures and support.

 As well as the style of hammock/swing, there is also the actual class type as well.
 There are more dynamic and strong classes, as well as gentle and restorative.